mnusrat786/Content-based-image-retrieval/README.md

 # Dataset
 I have used the COREL Database for doing this project

-There are total 10,800 images divided into 80 classes, e.g., autumn, aviation, bonsai, castle, cloud, dog, elephant, iceberg, primates, ship, stalactite, steam-engine, tiger, train, and waterfall etc
+There are total 10,800 images divided into 80 classes, e.g, autumn, aviation, bonsai, castle, cloud, dog, elephant, iceberg, primates, ship, stalactite, steam-engine, tiger, train, and waterfall etc

 https://sites.google.com/site/dctresearch/Home/content-based-image-retrieval